cjfortu/FuturesSL/README.md

 - Exponential moving averages: `ewm(span=n, adjust=False)`
 - Target variables: Computed with `.shift(-h)` but dropped during training

-**Critical:** The 24-hour lookback window contains only historical bars.
+The 24-hour lookback window contains only historical bars.
 Target computation uses future data for labeling but these columns are excluded from model inputs.

 ### Data Leakage Prevention